Hüls AG and National Socialism

 Economic and chemical policies

 The idea of manufacturing the starting material for buna, namely acetylene, using the arcing process had been pursued worldwide since the 1920's.
 The idea was to become independent of oil by means of methane, a gas associated with coal.
 People were firmly convinced that oil reserves would only be available for another thirty years at most.
 It was also hoped to obtain a wider variety of derivatives.

 As the US Group Standard Oil of New Jersey (Esso) was following the same research strategies, I.G.
 Farbenindustrie AG formed a research alliance with the corporation in 1929.
-The process was then developed to engineering standard in Baton Rouge/Alabama.
+The process was then developed to engineering standard in Baton Rouge/Louisiana.
 This work was completed in 1935.
 Chemist Paul Baumann managed the work for I.G.
 Farben, and in 1938 was appointed Director of Production of Chemische Werke Hüls GmbH.

 In addition I.G.
 Farben was also carrying out research into the production of gasoline from coal.
 A process was developed in which coal was liquefied.
 Hydrogen plants (hydration) generated hydrocarbons, a specific proportion of which is suitable for gasoline.
 Securing fuel was a top priority objective of National Socialist economic and rearmament planning.
 After acquiring licenses for hydration, Bergwerksgesellschaft Hibernia built a hydration plant in Gelsenkirchen-Scholven.

 Links between politics and economy: the National Socialist government and I.G.
 Farben managers